hennion/recipe-book/desserts/brownies.md

 - 200 g dark chocolate
 - 1 large handful of walnuts
 - 4 fresh eggs
+You can also replace the walnuts with pecans.

 ## Instructions
 - Place the chocolate and butter in small pieces in a saucepan.
 Melt in a bain-marie while stirring.